karlentwistle/dark_knight/README.md

 | `APP_ID_OR_NAME` | ID or name of Heroku app being monitored | `whatismyip` | N/A | ✅ |
 | `AUTH_TOKEN` | [Heroku API authentication token](https://devcenter.heroku.com/articles/platform-api-quickstart#authentication) | `cf0e05d9-4eca-4948-a012-b91fe9704bab` | N/A | ✅ |
 | `DYNO_TYPES` | Dynos to restart when swapping (R14) | `web,worker` | `web` | ❌ |

+## Future enhancements

+- Slack notifications
+- Restart threshold (So a dyno could be restarted when x% of RAM is being used)
+- Backoff factor (So you can configure intervals between restarts for a dyno type)